Why Are UFC Fighters Bald? (4 Reasons Explained)

 But there are plenty of other reasons UFC and MMA fighters could have hair loss and be balding.
 Let’s discuss why…

-A widespread problem why fighters can often start to lose the hair on their head (or face, or chest, or legs, and even arms) is because of the constant grappling training.
+A widespread problem why fighters can often start to lose the hair on their head (or face, chest, legs, and even arms) is the constant grappling friction.

 Grappling includes martial arts like Wrestling or Brazilian Jiu-Jitsu, whereby fighters will challenge each other in very awkward positions with high tension levels.